DakshJn/DakshJn/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to Netflix and play guitar
+-He is an ardent fan of Real Madrid inspired by working for success and not dreaming about it in addition to being a self-taught programmer with 5+ years of experience in writing and debugging code.
+He is a Governor awardee with being a GeeksforGeeks Intern in the second year, his interest motions from Web development to competitive coding to consultancy and marketing.
+He always looks forward to impactful and meaningful opportunities that push him out of his comfort zone.
+He loves to travel, discover new cultures, and meet new people.

 ### Connect with me: